Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

 Creating a flow
 ---------------------------------------------------------
 We'll start our Flow when a specific site design is selected.
-Site design contains a site script which has a link to the created Microsoft Flow.
+Site design contains a site script which has a link to the created Power Automate (Microsoft Flow).
 We can notify the Micrsoft flow that the site design is applied using trigger When an HTTP request is received.

 .. image:: ../../../_static/img/flow/how-tos/when-http-request.png